moonshot-nagayama-pj/public-documents/timing-regimes/README.md

-# Timing Regimes for Quantum Networks
+# Timing Regimes in Quantum Networks

 The document is [here](timing-regimes-in-quantum-networks.md).